SauronClaus/DeathMatchBot/README.md

 That's because that's the only place this currently works.
 Yay!
-Message me at The Invisible Man#7937 or at sauronclaus@gmail.com- might not respond too quickly though
+Message me at The Invisible Man#7937 or at sauronclaus@gmail.com- might not respond too quickly though If you're confused about a file's purpose, use legend.txt to get more info on each file.